Blaizzy/mlx-embeddings/docs/Manpage.md

 * `--stackprof`:
   Use `stackprof` instead of `ruby-prof` (the default).

+### `release` [*`--major`*] [*`--minor`*]

+Create a new draft Homebrew/brew release with the appropriate version number and release notes.

+By default, `brew release` will bump the patch version number.
+Pass `--major` or `--minor` to bump the major or minor version numbers, respectively.
+The command will fail if the previous major or minor release was made less than one month ago.

+Requires write access to the Homebrew/brew repository.

+* `--major`:
+  Create a major release.
+* `--minor`:
+  Create a minor release.

 ### `release-notes` [*`options`*] [*`previous_tag`*] [*`end_ref`*]

 Print the merged pull requests on Homebrew/brew between two Git refs.